Midi

 Menopause marks the official end of your reproductive years, and as a result, your body needs time to adjust to a new hormonal normal.
 The generally higher levels of estrogen and progesterone that your body required when you were ovulating for decades are suddenly no longer necessary for fertility.
 They start to rollercoaster and gradually decline until they bottom out when you reach menopause, which is officially marked when you go through one full year without a period.

-As you might suspect, this is a pretty major change that your body is going through and it can lead to an array of physical symptoms.
-What many women don’t realize is that we have estrogen receptors all over our body.
-So it’s not just wonky periods or breast changes we’re contending with.
-There are estrogen receptors everywhere—in skin and hair cells as well as in our brains and bones.
-Estrogen withdrawal is real and the variability and unpredictability of estrogen as it rises and falls erratically during the entire menopause transition can lead to some surprising changes, including hot flashes, weight gain, mood swings, and yes, hair loss.
+As you might suspect, this is a pretty major change that your body is going through and it can lead to an array of physical menopausal symptoms.
+And it’s not just unpredictable periods or breast changes we’re contending with.
+What many women don’t realize is that we have estrogen receptors all over our body, from our skin and hair cells to our brains and bones, so symptoms show up from head to toe.
+And as estrogen levels shift during the entire menopause transition, this can lead to some surprising changes, including weight gain, mood swings, and yes, hair loss.

 But why exactly does this hormonal fluctuation lead to sometimes dramatic hair loss in women?
 Estrogen plays a vital role in your hair’s natural growth cycle—it helps extend the anagen, or growth, phase.
 A disruption in estrogen will affect how your hair grows, leading to it looking thinner as a result of not replacing lost hairs as quickly as it used to.

 Estrogen does more than just promote hair growth, though.
-It also shields hair follicles from androgen and testosterone, two hormones that can increase during menopause.
+It also shields hair follicles from the hormones androgen and testosterone.
 A testosterone byproduct known as dihydrotestosterone (DHT) can bind to hair follicles, causing them to get smaller and drier over time.
 This shrinking of the hair follicle leads to shorter growth cycles and thinner, more brittle strands.

-Along with the thinning of your hair itself, you may experience female pattern hair loss (FPHL).
+Along with the thinning of your hair itself from hormonal changes, you may experience female pattern hair loss (FPHL).
 Unlike male pattern baldness, which creates a receding hairline and bald spots at the crown, FPHL shows up as thinning around the crown and frontal scalp.
 You may notice that your scalp is more visible around your hairline and temples, with increased hair shedding in those areas.

 If all of this sounds a little alarming, we feel you.
 Unexpected changes to your hair and appearance can be deeply upsetting, but you don’t have to go through it alone.
 To get personalized recommendations based on your symptoms and health history, you can book a virtual visit with a menopause specialist through a platform like Midi.